 By moving the agricultural machines through the static environment in our experimental setup, the spatial relations between environment and machines and the machines themselves are changed continuously.
-SEMAP's spatial and semantic reasoning capabilities can be used to detect these spatial relations, which gives insight into the agricultural process underlying the machine activities.
+SEMAP's spatial and semantic reasoning capabilities can be used to detect these spatial relations using geometric analysis and express them in terms of semantic spatial predicates.